daniel-wrench/reynolds_scales_project/README.md

 terminates the inertial range and controls the spectral break (Chen et al. 2014).*

+Also, Leamon1998 describe correlation between temperature and the slopes of both the inertial and dissipation ranges.
+In general the temperature is of particular interest in correlating with other variables.

+4. Add decay rate, cross-helicity, residual energy, etc.
+5. Think about using the standard error to express variation in the means of our Re estimates.
 6. *Perform checks in demo notebook with data from 1996, 2009, and 2021, compare with database*
 7. *Thorough outlier and error analysis for both scales and the final Re estimate.
 Check Excel and sort by these values to get problem timestamps.*

 ## How to run this code